 THINKING ABOUT SAVING MONEY….
 START PLANNING FOR YOUR TAXES NOW

-The 2004 year is rapidly coming to an end.
-It’s not too early to start thinking about some tax tips to help reduce your tax bill to Uncle Sam.
+As the year moves on, it’s not too early to start thinking about some tax tips to help reduce your tax bill to Uncle Sam.
 The best way to save money on taxes is through planning, education and having good advisors.
-Hear are some thoughts.
+Here are some thoughts.

-- Remember if you reach 70 ½ in 2017 you must start taking distributions from your IRA or 401(k) plan by April 1 of the year following the year you reach 70 ½.
+Remember if you reach 72, you must start taking distributions from your IRA or 401(k) plan by April 1 of the year following the year you reach 72.
 The IRS has a required distribution schedule.
 Consult your tax adviser for the required amounts.

-- Don’t forget to take the tax credit for the elderly if you are age 65 or older, by the end of 2004.
+Don’t forget to take the tax credit for the elderly if you are age 65 or older, by the end of the year.
 You’ve earned the right to this credit.

 Learn more about your rights as a taxpayer by consulting your tax consultant or contact Mr. Shnider: email: email@example.com, telephone: 614-582-0108

-Neil Shnider is a Certified Public Account (CPA) and an adjunct faculty member at Ashland University, MBA program and Franklin University, Department of Accounting.
-He specializes in the areas of taxation and small business management consulting and is the founder of The Shnider Group www.theshnidergroup.com.
+Neil Shnider is a Certified Public Account (CPA, CVA, MBA).
+He specializes in the areas of taxation and small business management consulting and is the founder of The Shnider Group LLC www.theshnidergroup.com.